TanmayVyavahare/Infosys-AI-Response-evaluator/readme.md

 # AI Response Quality Evaluator

-Aegis is an automated, reference-grounded AI Response Quality Evaluator designed to audit LLM responses on relevance, accuracy, completeness, and context grounding.
+**Aegis** is an automated, reference-grounded AI Response Quality Evaluator designed to audit LLM responses based on **relevance, accuracy, groundedness, and completeness**.

-It rates the AI on four main criteria:
+It evaluates AI responses using four main criteria:

-Relevance: Did the AI actually answer the user's question?
+- **Relevance:** Did the AI actually answer the user's question?
-Accuracy: Is the information factually correct?
+- **Accuracy:** Is the information factually correct?
-Groundedness: Did the AI stick to the provided source documents, or did it hallucinate (make things up)?
+- **Groundedness:** Did the AI stick to the provided source documents, or did it hallucinate?
-Completeness: Did the AI address all parts of the question?
+- **Completeness:** Did the AI address all parts of the question?

 ---
 ## 🛠️ Technology Stack
 * **Frontend**: React, TypeScript, Vite, Tailwind CSS